 It is recommended that the nozzle and oil filter be checked before each heating season.
-Also recheck the conditions shown on the OIL FURNACE START-UP CHECKLEST found on page 2.
+Also recheck the conditions shown on the Oil Furnace Start-Up Checklist on Page 2.

 Always keep the valve shut off if the burner is shut down for an extended period of time.